-The two-story St. Charles Hotel was so large it occupied the space of this building plus "Ole Hotel" building at 116 North Bettis Street.
-The report of Captain Henry C. Henry, who captured General Thompson, includes this narrative: "...[my Union soldiers] raised a shout that would have done credit to the Chickasaws, and made the straggling rebels shiver in their shoes (those that had any), and brought the general himself to the window of a lower room at the Saint Charles, Thompson, and he the man. informed him that he Thompson.
-(The old replied, "Certainly, certainly."
+Jeff The two-story St. Charles the Hotel was so large it occupied the space of this building plus the three buildings to its right was (south)!

+1900's.
+It was located on the site now occupied by the "Ol' Hotel" building at 116 North Bettis Street.
+The report of Captain Henry C. Henry, who captured General Thompson, includes this narrative:

+"...[my Union soldiers] raised a shout that would have done credit to the Chickasaws, and made the straggling rebels shiver in their shoes (those that had any), and brought the general himself to the window of a lower room at the Saint Charles, and, being front of the house, inquired for General Thompson, and he informed me that he was the man.
+I informed him that he was my prisoner; he replied, "Certainly, certainly."

-The wood-framed St. Charles and, being Hotel as it appeared about front of the house, 1900.
-The brick building to the inquired for General hotel's right in this photo, built in 1860, still stands where it has been for over 150 years, informed me that he the only remaining witness to I the capture of Gen. Jeff was my prisoner; he courthouse wasn't built until 1872.)
+The wood-framed St. Charles Hotel as it appeared about 1900.
+The brick building to the hotel's right in this photo, built in 1859, still stands where it has been for over 160 years, the only remaining witness to the capture of Gen. Jeff Thompson.
+(The old courthouse wasn't built until 1872.)

 When I dismounted and entered the room, he pointed to his saber setting in the corner of the room [officers surrender by offering their sword to their captor].
-He then introduced me to his adjutant-general, and I told him that I was glad to see him; he said he "did not doubt it."
+He then introduced me to his adjutant-general, and I told him that I was glad to see him: he said he "did not doubt it."
 An ordnance officer, a captain, not knowing that the Feds. were in possession of the town, entered the general's room, by permission of the guard, and saluted the general, who inquired where he was from; he said from Major Crandall's camp, and, on seeing me, remarked, "You have a Federal prisoner, I see."
 "Yes," says the general, "you are a prisoner yourself."
 I then ordered him to hand over his dispatches, when he moved toward the door.
-The guard brought his "sharp" to bear on him; the general told him to fork over - it was no joke - when he handsomely came down with the papers, and seemed to realize his situation."
+The guard brought his "sharp" to bear on him; the general told him to fork over - it was no joke - when he handsomely came down with the papers, and seemed to realize his situation.99

 A monument to the Civil War suffering by residents of Pocahontas and Randolph County stands at the St. Charles Hotel site, at the corner of Bettis Street and Everett Street.

+Arkansas's First Quilt Trail

-Arkansas' Only Quilt Trail The Pocahontas National Historic District is home to Arkansas' only quilt trail, with about 50 locally-made quilts displayed on the outside walls of downtown buildings.
-Many quilt trails around the country just feature a painting of a single square from various quilts, but our trail features near-full-size images of the whole quilts, photographically printed on vinyl material and mounted on the walls of downtown buildings.
+The Pocahontas National Historic District is home to Arkansas's first and best quilt trail, with about 50 locally-made quilts displayed on the outside walls of downtown buildings.
+Many quilt trails around the country just feature a painting of a single square from various quilts, but our trail features near-full-size images of